Plants in Iceland | Flora Under the Arctic Circle

 Bog bilberryPhoto from Wikimedia, Creative Commons, by Isidre blanc.
 No edits made.

-This is most likely, the most picked berry in Iceland since it grows across the entire country.
-It is called ‘Bláber’ in Iceland which translates to blueberry, however, it is in fact not a blueberry but a bog bilberry.
-Confusing but delicious as they are much sweeter than your typical North American blueberry.
+This is likely the most picked berry in Iceland since it grows across the entire country.
+It is called “Blaber” in Iceland, which translates to blueberry.
+However, it is, in fact, not a blueberry but a bog bilberry.
+They're confusing but delicious as they are much sweeter than your typical North American blueberry.

 Bilberry (Vaccinium myrtillus)